 Many marathon runners choose to undergo mobile IV treatments to restore the body’s lost electrolytes and fluids.
 An IV line lets a large amount of fluid be absorbed directly into the body, replacing depleted fluids.
 You can enjoy the benefits of an IV recovery package with mobile IV treatments, including trained nurses who come to your home or hotel room.

-A recovery package is a unique blend of essential vitamins, minerals and nutrients, including vitamin B12, a vitamin B complex, high-dose magnesium, vitamin C, taurine, zinc and L-carnitine.
+A recovery package is a unique blend of essential vitamins, minerals and nutrients, including vitamin B12, a vitamin B complex, high-dose magnesium, vitamin C, taurine, and zinc.

 Athletic Recovery With IV Packages